Master's Students

 Mais Awadallah

 Mais graduated from Western University in 2022 with a Bachelor of Health Sciences degree.
 Her interests and experience in health promotion that she acquired during her undergraduate studies led her to continue her studies in the field at Western.
-She is a first-year master’s student in the Health and Rehabilitation Sciences program in the health promotion stream.
+She is a second-year master’s student in the Health and Rehabilitation Sciences program in the health promotion stream.
 During her undergraduate studies, Mais worked on a group project with a community partner, Dr. Adrian Stacy, a family physician in Penetanguishene.
 This project aimed to develop a health promotion program called ParkRx in the Heart of Georgian Bay to help local doctors prescribe nature for their patients with a focus on inclusivity.
 Mais hopes to increase her knowledge in health promotion and develop skills to promote inclusive and accessible healthcare environments that encourage healthy lifestyle behaviours.

 Emailmawadal4@uwo.ca